atomicdata-dev/atomic-data-docs/README.md

 ### Predicate

 The predicate is a link that points to an Atomic Property.
 For example `https://example.com/createdAt` or `https://example.com/firstName`.
-The predicate MUST be a URI, and that URI SHOULD resolve to an Atomic Property.
+The predicate MUST be a URI, and that URI MUST resolve to an Atomic Property.

 When Atomic Properties correctly resolve, that's when most of the benefits of Atomic Data become real: the static types and the